 In a bid to justify the slash from an average of 5.6c/kWh in 2014, the IPART based the cut on the drop in wholesale electricity prices which are as a result of the proliferation of solar PV as well as the decline in costly peak pricing activities.

-The Independent Pricing and Regulatory Tribunal concludes that investment in rooftop solar panels has significantly helped to cut down the amount of daybreak peak pricing activities in NSW besides lowering the average peak demand levels by 8 per cent.
+The Independent Pricing and Regulatory Tribunal conclude that investment in rooftop solar panels has significantly helped to cut down the amount of daybreak peak pricing activities in NSW besides lowering the average peak demand levels by 8 per cent.

 While FITs for solar households have been slashed by various authorities due to the falling wholesale prices, it’s obvious that the low wholesale prices have not been transferred to the general consumer.
 Ideally, retailers only increase their businesses’ “retail” component margins so as to offset the decrease in revenue from their coal plants and other energy generators.
 Notably, all major retailers significantly increased their margins this past year.